Innovation meets Art

 Taylor White

-This mural celebrates the Great Blue Heron, intertwining natural landscapes and abstract technology to reflect RTP’s connection between nature, innovation, and progress.
+Intertwining natural landscapes and abstract technology to reflect RTP’s connection between nature, innovation and progress.

 YES,